gsdlab/ClaferMooVisualizer/README.md

 Then you can go to any browser and type `http://localhost:[port]/` and open any Clafer file with objectives in it.

+### Running Example

+* Choose `Simple model of a Person` example in the dropdown box in the upper-left corner of the tool window
+* Press `Compile` button right in the front of the drop down list.
+* Once you see the compilation is complete, go to `Instance Generator` view and press `Run` there (the default backend is `Alloy-based IG (IG only)`.
+* The `Output` view should print the first generated instance.

 ### Important: Branches must correspond

 All related projects are following the *simultaneous release model*.